Mackesmilian/20-Abgabe01-Wolf-Schick-Strutz/README.md

 ### Beer.java

 This class extends `Drink.java`.
 In this class, we will implement one exception - most likely an `IllegalArgumentException` (a custom exception won't work as `Beer.java` will already extend `Drink.java` and multiple inheritance is not supported by java) when someone tries to create an object Beer but inputs 0 alcohol percentage.
-The exception will tell the User that "Alcohol free beer is not beer".
+The exception will tell the User that "Alcohol free beer is not beer" (see example below).
 Furthermore, we will implement an `ArrayList` of light beers.
 As the name suggests, this will simply be an `ArrayList` containing all light coloured Beer objects the user created.
 For this list there will be a method which returns all names of the beers stored in the list.

 ### Spirit.java